Zembelo GuideLetting Journey

 Letting Journey — Step by step

-If you are non-resident, you must pay IRNR (Impuesto sobre la Renta de No Residentes).
-For EU/EEA residents, the rate is 19% (and you can deduct expenses like IBI and insurance).
-For non-EU residents, it's 24% with no deductions.
+If you don't live in Spain, you pay Impuesto sobre la Renta de No Residentes (IRNR).
+For EU/EEA residents, the rate is 19% and you can deduct expenses (IBI, community fees, maintenance).
+For non-EU residents (including post-Brexit UK), the rate is 24% on the gross income with zero deductions.

 Advisor Insight